koalatiapp/tools-service/README.md

 ## Getting started
 The easiest way to get started is to use Docker Compose with the provided configurations.

+1. Create or setup the Postgres database (check out [Initializing the queue's database](#initializing-the-queues-database))
-1. Create and fill in your own `.env` file at the root of the project (take a look at the `.env.dist` file and to the [Environment variables](#environment-variables) section for reference).
+2. Create and fill in your own `.env` file at the root of the project (take a look at the `.env.dist` file and to the [Environment variables](#environment-variables) section for reference).
-2. Launch the API service by running `docker-compose up`.
+3. Launch the API service by running `docker-compose up`.

 ## How it works